C10-Ghibli-s/BE-Backoffice/README.md

 - Apollo-Server

 ## 📦️ Getting Started
-So, let's talk about how to run this app in your computer.
-Follow step by step these instructions:
+So, let's talk about the tools that you need to run this app in your computer.

 ### Prerequisites
-Install on your computer [*node.js*](https://nodejs.org/en/download/).
+Install in your computer [*node.js*](https://nodejs.org/en/download/).

 Once node.js is installed on your pc, make sure that you have the latest *npm version*.
 Run this command:
 ```bash